srijan-paul/srijan-paul.github.io/injuly.in/src/blog/fourier-series.md

    <canvas id="fun-sum" width="350px" height="350px"></canvas>
 </div>

-Note how in some places, the values of \\(f\\) and \\(g\\) are both positive, and their sum is therefore a larger positive number, while in other places, \\(f\\) and \\(g\\) have opposite signs and their values cancel out to a smaller number.
+Note how in some places the values of \\(f\\) and \\(g\\) are both positive and their sum is therefore a larger positive number;
+where in other places, \\(f\\) and \\(g\\) have opposite signs and their values cancel out to a smaller number.

-Through the lens of physics, you could look at the two functions as electromagnetic waves, or visible light rays oscillating in the domain of time.
+In physics, you think of the two functions as electromagnetic waves or visible light rays oscillating in the domain of time.
-When two such waves overlap with each other in space, they're said to be in [superposition](https://www.britannica.com/science/principle-of-superposition-wave-motion).
+When two such waves overlap, they're said to be in [superposition](https://www.britannica.com/science/principle-of-superposition-wave-motion).
 The superposition of two waves results in their sum.

-When two points in a wave supplement each other to result in a higher amplitude (the y-value), their interaction is termed "constructive interference".
+When two points in a wave *supplement* each other to result in a higher amplitude (the y-value), their interaction is termed "constructive interference".
 When they cancel each other out, it's called "destructive interference".

-Go through the last two paragraphs again, and try to digest this idea.
+Go through the last two paragraphs again and try to digest this idea.
-Now, imagine if we had to work our way backwards.
+Now imagine if we had to work our way backwards.
 Say we are given a list containing the (x, y) coordinates of all points along the curve of \\(h\\), where \\(x\\) is time and \\(y\\) is the corresponding output of \\(h\\) at that point in time.
 We have to come up with two simpler periodic functions that sum up to \\(h\\).